 The result is a reduction in the size of houses.

 So many people love the smell of a new home, and it is usually one of the reasons they look to buy.

-The new wood in a home releases a chemical called Formaldehyde, which is used to embalm dead bodies.
+The new wood in-home releases a chemical called formaldehyde, which is used to embalm dead bodies.
 This chemical is, of course, bad for your health.

-There are several unhealthy chemicals that contribute to the new-home smell that people love so much.
+Several unhealthy chemicals contribute to the new-home smell that people love so much.